 Equality Leaders for the 21st Century: Women’s Learning Retreat

-The Human Rights Campaign believes that women are key to our success as a civil rights organization and the LGBT movement’s ability to win equality for all.
+The Human Rights Campaign believes that women are key to our success as a civil rights organization and the LGBTQ movement’s ability to win equality for all.
 We also believe that we can and must reflect the diverse communities in which we live and work.
 That’s why HRC is excited to offer the Women & Leadership: Equality Leaders for the 21st Century.

 The next Women & Leadership retreat is February 11-14, 2016 at HRC in Washington, D.C.

 HRC Governors: To put forward prospective candidates from your steering committees before inviting them to apply, please complete this form by October 18.
 Staff will then contact you with additional feedback if any.

 The purpose of the program is to